ZolanaPrime/stellaris-small-tweaks/README.md

   - Updated for compatibility with Stellaris v3.10.0 (Pyxis) - TBC (waiting for release)
   - Added option to pick which Precursor spawns (or disable Precursors entirely)
   - Added option to remove diplomacy tradition being a requirement to form a federation
-  - Added option to significantly reduce influence cost of espionage operations - TODO
+  - Added option to significantly reduce influence cost of espionage operations - done base game, still need to do Nemesis and First Contact ones
   - Bugfix where Ultima Vigilis/Ithome Cluster tweak wasn't working properly
-  - Bugfix where disable AI habitats tweak wasn't working properly
+  - Bugfix where disable AI researching habitats tweak wasn't working properly

 # Full list of available tweaks: